 Savings accounts.
 For savings accounts, ask about interest rates, minimum balances, and whether you're allowed only a certain number of transactions per month.
 If so, you will generally be charged for each transaction over the limit.

 Protect yourself from identity theft.
 Be sure to ask about the bank's policies to protect you from fraud and identity theft if someone uses your ATM or debit card without your permission.
-(To learn more about preventing identity theft, see Nolo's Identity Theft area).
+(To learn more about preventing identity theft, see Top Ten Ways to Prevent Identity Theft).

 File your tax return on time.
-If you can't, it's easy to get a four-month extension by filing a simple form.
+If you can't, it's easy to get an extension by filing a simple form.
 However, an extension does not extend your time to pay any taxes you owe; you'll have to pay these when you file for the extension.
 Keep all documents related to your return for at least three years after you file.
-For more information on paying taxes, see Nolo's article Personal Income Taxes: Overview.
+(For more information on paying taxes, see Nolo's article An Overview of Personal Income Taxes.)

 When considering ways to invest your money, some common possibilities include (in roughly increasing order of risk): certificates of deposit (CDs), bonds, mutual funds, real estate, commodities, stocks, and business ventures.

 The riskier an investment is, the more important it is that you have some expertise or get assistance from a competent agent.
 Also consider how quickly you'll be able to cash out of the investment if you need quick access to the money.
-For more information on real estate investments, see Nolo's Real Estate & Rental Property area.
-To learn about diversifying your investment, see Nolo's article How to Diversify Your Investments: An Easy Rule of Thumb.
+For more information on real estate investments, see Is That Residential Real Estate Investment Property Worth It?
+To learn about diversifying your investment, see How to Diversify Your Investments: An Easy Rule of Thumb.

 Joining a club is one way to learn more about investments.
-For more information, see Nolo's article Joining an Investment Club.
+For more information, see Joining an Investment Club.